Skip to main content

 These steps will reset network configuration.

-# Rollback network configuration (if using Option 1)
+# Rollback network configuration (if using Option 1) on both nodes.

 sudo rm /etc/netplan/40-cx7.yaml